3SR-log/3SR-log/README.md

 ### About Me (English)

-I'm a university student, passionate about programming, and loving Matcha.
+I'm a university student, passionate about Data Science, and loving Matcha.
 Currently, I'm focusing on learning **R** and **Python** with the goal of becoming a **backend engineer**.
 I'm particularly interested in data analysis and web application development.